Including the “lost ten tribes” of Israel

 From hereon The House of Israel ceased to be a kingdom, and the Babylonians and others settled in the cities of Samaria in their place (2 Kings 17:24).
 The scattering was complete around 722 BC.
 The House of Judah was also rebellious and eventually suffered the same judgement.

 Jerusalem and the temple were destroyed around 597 BC and by 586 BC all of the southern kingdom had been deported to Babylon under Nebuchadnezzar.
-Apart from a remnant of the tribes of Judah, Benjamin and Levi which returned to rebuild Jerusalem, the whole of national Israel was now dispersed amongst the nations (James 1:1) and Jerusalem was occupied by Gentile nations.
-It is interesting to trace the location of the twelve tribes of Israel.
+Apart from remnants of the tribes of Judah and Benjamin which returned to rebuild Jerusalem, the whole of national Israel was now dispersed amongst the nations (James 1:1) and Jerusalem was occupied by Gentile nations.
+It is interesting to trace the present-day location of the remaining ten tribes of Israel.